-Maestro Deck vs Maestro Studio: Open-Source Alternative Comparison
+Maestro Deck vs Maestro Studio: Source-Available Alternative Comparison

-TL;DR. Maestro Studio is mobile.dev’s proprietary, cloud-tied desktop tool for the Maestro YAML format.
-Maestro Deck is an Apache-2.0 alternative that reads the same YAML, runs entirely on your machine, requires no account, and is free forever.
+TL;DR. Maestro Studio is mobile.dev’s proprietary, closed-source, cloud-tied desktop tool for the Maestro YAML format.
+Maestro Deck is a source-available alternative (BUSL-1.1) that reads the same YAML, runs entirely on your machine, requires no account, and is free for individual and internal team use.
 If you want a free, self-hosted, no-telemetry desktop client for Maestro flows, Deck is the drop-in replacement.

 Side-by-side